 When buying firewood, pay attention to quality.
 Delivery with a large proportion of softwood and excessive residual moisture or even mold reduces the calorific value considerably.

 Lighting the fire from above so that you can burn wood wisely to keep your costs down.
 To optimize the capabilities of your appliance and ensure safe use, regular maintenance of your wood stove is necessary.
+Consider bypassing traditional fuel dealers and explore the option of sourcing firewood directly from the forest.

 Thanks for any other great post.
 The place else